not7cd/workload-collocation-agent/demo/demo.md

 ### Replace static allocator with "hello world" (and change to log level to info).
 # Recreate WCA pod with new configuration.
 vi wca.yaml
+clear
 kubectl delete pod wca --namespace wca ; kubectl apply -f wca.yaml

-# Let's see that new metrics is exposed.
+# Let's see that new metric is exposed by node_exporter.
 curl -s 100.64.176.34:9100/metrics | grep hello_world
+clear